twang849/agentic/README.md

 Agentic makes it easy to create AI agents - autonomous software programs that understand natural language and can use tools to do work on your behalf.

 Agentic is in the tradition of _opinionated frameworks_.
-We've tried to encode lots of sensisible defaults and best practices into the design, testing and deployment of agents.
+We've tried to encode lots of sensible defaults and best practices into the design, testing and deployment of agents.

 Agentic is a few different things:

 - A lightweight agent framework.
 Same part of the stack as SmolAgents or PydanticAI.
-- A referenece implementation of the [agent protocol](https://github.com/supercog-ai/agent-protocol).
+- A reference implementation of the [agent protocol](https://github.com/supercog-ai/agent-protocol).
 - An agent runtime built on [Ray](https://github.com/ray-project/ray)
 - An optional "batteries included" set of features to help you get running quickly:
   * Built in FastAPI API for your agent